dreadl0ck/netcap/README.md

 Since parsing of untrusted input can be dangerous and network data is potentially malicious, implementation was performed in a programming language that provides a garbage collected memory safe runtime.

+It was developed for a series of experiments in my bachelor thesis: "Implementation and evaluation of secure and scalable anomaly-based network intrusion detection".
+Currently, the thesis serves as documentation until the wiki is ready.

+The project won the 2nd Place at Kaspersky Labs SecurITCup 2018 in Budapest.

 **Netcap** uses Google's Protocol Buffers to encode its output, which allows accessing it across a wide range of programming languages.
 Alternatively, output can be emitted as comma separated values (\gls{csv}), which is a common input format for data analysis tools and systems.
 The tool is extensible and provides multiple ways of adding support for new protocols,